top of page

 Eric Lafoy04.jpg

-Eric draws inspiration from the minutia of the everyday that he uses to obsessively feed his practice; things buried in the fabric of the everyday world unseen, ignored and overlooked by the eyes of ordinary passers-by.
-By nature Eric is an admirer of all things “unrealistic and sometime impractical” and his work expresses this; he swims against the tide of banal suburban life and pushes against the regimented “realistic” sensibilities and expected practicality.
+Eric draws inspiration from the minutia of the everyday of London’s life that he uses to obsessively feed his practice.
+By nature Eric is an admirer of all things “unrealistic and sometime impractical”

 The world doesn't make sense, so why should I paint pictures that do?